ivanatias/trythis/README.md

 console.log(error) // 'This task failed.
 Reason: For no reason at all...'
 ```

 In case of passing a function, `tryThis` will return a function with the same signature as the function you passed as argument.
 This new function will also return a tuple that contains the result and an error.
-If the function doesn't throw, result will be the value returned by that function and error will be `null`.
+If the function doesn't throw, result will be the value returned by the function you passed as argument, and error will be `null`.
 If the function throws, result will be `null` and `error !== null`.

 ```ts
 // Passing a function